James Lincoln Collier

 James Lincoln Collier (born June 29, 1928) is an American journalist, professional musician, jazz commentator, and author.
 Many of his non-fiction titles focus on music theory and the history of jazz.

 He and his brother Christopher Collier, a history professor, together wrote several works of fiction for children and young adults.
 They also co-authored about a dozen books on American history.

+He and his son Geoffrey Lincoln Collier together published various works on jazz theory.